Azure/FTALive-Sessions/content/data/sqlmigration/readme.md

 **Questions?** Feel free to type them in the chat window at any time.
 Note that questions you post will be public.

 **Slideless** No PowerPoint, we promise!
-As we update this content (NEED aka.ms link) you will get the changes straight away.
+As we update this content (aka.ms link to be created soon) you will get the changes straight away.

 **Feedback** Please give us your feedback on https://aka.ms/ftalive-feedback